 - 2.11.11.1 Where a malfunction occurs resulting in a rifle failing to fire a projectile which exits the barrel when the trigger is pulled the competitor shall be permitted to complete the target in a later detail or squad, once the fault has been rectified.
 The competitor may also elect to use a substitute rifle or accessory. - 2.11.11.2 The only defective cartridge that shall be recognized is one where the projectile does not leave the muzzle end of the barrel.
 Once the blockage has been cleared another cartridge may be used and the shoot completed in accordance with Rule 2.11.11.4.
-Where a projectile leaves the muzzle end of the barrel and for any reason whatsoever does not hit any target, the competitor shall lose the shot. - 2.11.11.3 Where an electronic target malfunctions, the shooter shall be permitted to complete the target in a later detail or squad and the shoot completed in accordance with Rule 2.11.11.5. - 2.11.11.4 If a shoot cannot be completed within the allotted time for any reason outside the competitor's control, other than the provisions set out in Rules 2.11.11.1, 2.11.11.2 or 2.11.11.3, the competitor shall have the right to claim completion of the shoot in accordance with Rule 2.11.11.5. - 2.11.11.5 Where a competitor elects to complete a shoot under Rules 2.11.11.1 or 2.11.11.2 or 2.11.11.3 or 2.11.11.4, one sighting shot plus time equivalent to one minute per counting shot remaining shall be allowed to complete the target.
+Where a projectile leaves the muzzle end of the barrel and for any reason whatsoever does not hit any target, the competitor shall lose the shot. - 2.11.11.3 If an individual electronic target malfunctions, the shooter shall be permitted to complete the target in a later detail or squad and the shoot completed in accordance with Rule 2.11.11.5. - 2.11.11.4 If an individual shooter cannot complete their shoot within the allotted time for any reason outside their control, other than the provisions set out in Rules 2.11.11.1, 2.11.11.2 or 2.11.11.3, the shooter shall have the right to claim completion of the shoot in accordance with Rule 2.11.11.6 - 2.11.11.5 If for any reason outside the shooters' control the entire squad/detail cannot complete their shoot within the allocated time, the Range Officer shall note the time remaining at the point the stoppage occurs.
+If the reason for the stoppage can be rectified within a reasonable time the entire squad/detail shall be re-started using the remaining time plus 1 minute, during which all shooters shall be allowed one additional sighting shot prior to commencing their competition firing.
+If the reason for the stoppage cannot be rectified within a reasonable time the squad/detail shall be abandoned. - 2.11.11.6 Where a competitor elects to complete a shoot under Rules 2.11.11.1 or 2.11.11.2 or 2.11.11.3 or 2.11.11.4, one sighting shot plus time equivalent to one minute per counting shot remaining shall be allowed to complete the target.